sebseager/bfg/README.md

 # BFG – Block-Based Fast Graphics

-An experiment with fast lossless image conversion.
+An experiment with fast lossless image conversion in C.

 ## Usage